 Two advising meetings with Ginsberg Center staff; once before the initiative and once after.

-Create an e-portfolio that highlights both the community impact and student learning from the project, along with a final budget report.
+Create an Impact Report that highlights both the community impact and student learning from the project, along with a final budget report.

 Attend the Ginsberg Grants Teach-In, which takes place in April.